file-format/Products/content/en/pdf/ruby/squid/index.md

 Header_Image="header-image.png"
 Image_H2_Text="Squid"
 Image_Tag_Text=""
-Image_Alt_Text=" "
+Image_Alt_Text=""
 Image_title_Text=""
-Header_H1_Text="Open Source Ruby Library to Plot Charts in PDF " Header_H2_Text="Free Ruby API that  gives software developers the ability to draw charts in PDF files with just a couple of lines of Ruby code.
+Header_H1_Text="Open Source Ruby Library to Plot Charts in PDF" Header_H2_Text="Free Ruby API that gives software developers the ability to draw charts in PDF files with just a couple of lines of Ruby code.
 It supports different kinds of chart types, such as line, point, and more." >}}

 {{< SinglePage/PageBody/menu/submenu >}}
 {{< SinglePage/PageBody/tab/wrapper >}}